Rahul20037237/Optimial_path_finding_viz/README.md

-# DFS and BFS Visualization using Pygame
+# DFS  BFS and A* Visualization using Pygame

 This project provides a visual representation of pathfinding algorithms such as **DFS (Depth First Search)**, **BFS (Breadth First Search)**, and potentially **A* (A-Star)** using Python and the Pygame library.